lulav-citros/citros/docusaurus/docs/general/quickstart.md

 # Quick Start

-citros is a suit of tools for ros2 development and production.
+citros is a suilt of tools for ros2 development and production.
-With this tool you can now easily run many monte carlo simulations scenarios by regenerating any of the parameters before running the simulation and then analyze the changes in the results using our built in tools.
+With this tool you can now easily run many monte carlo simulations scenarios by regenarating any of the parameters before running the simulation and then analyze the changes in the results using our built in tools.

 to install citros
 ```bash